-Yumika, BA in Tourism Management, Japan Consider your accommodation options carefully!
-There is a free intersite campus bus between the two campuses, so you can choose to live in Chichester and study in Bognor Regis or vice versa.
-For me it was important to be able to cook my own food, so I chose to live in one of the off-campus (self-catered) halls of residence options in Chichester and travel to Bognor Regis Campus for my lectures.
+Yumika, BA in Tourism Management, Japan Consider your accommodation options choose to live in Chichester and study in Bognor Regis or vice versa.
+For me it was so I chose to live in one of the off-campus (self-catered) halls of residence options in Chichester and travel to Bognor Regis Campus for my lectures.